Office 365 multi-factor authentication

-Before we get into why you should be using multi-factor authentication with Office 365, you may be asking, what is multi-factor authentication?
+Before we get into why you should be using office 365 multi-factor authentication, you may be asking, what is multi-factor authentication?
 Simply put, multi-factor authentication, or sometimes referred to as MFA, is the combination of two or more independent credentials which can verify a user.

-To explain this further, the multi-factor authentication will be made up of what the user knows (their password) and what the user has (a security token or pin code) and lastly what the user is, for example biometric verification or a fingerprint.
+To explain this further, the multi-factor authentication will be made up of what the user knows (their password) and what the user has (a security token or pin code) and lastly what the user is, for example, biometric verification or a fingerprint.
 Even though office 365 multi-factor authentication is secure don’t reuse passwords keep them all different.

-What are the benefits are using MFA with Office 365 or other products?
+What are the benefits are using office 365 multi-factor authentication or other products?
 This can be answered with one word, Security.
-If you add extra validation to your login requests, it makes it harder for unauthenticated people to gain access to your systems and you ensure that the integrity of your systems are kept safe and secure.
+If you add extra validation to your login requests, it makes it harder for unauthenticated people to gain access to your systems and you ensure that the integrity of your systems is kept safe and secure.

 It is our recommended that you implement MFA (or two-factor authentication) wherever you can to help protect your personal information and systems.